The Yellow Knight of Oz

-The Yellow Knight of Oz (1930) is the twenty-fourth in the series of Oz books created by L. Frank Baum and his successors, and the tenth written by Ruth Plumly Thompson.
+The Yellow Knight of Oz (1930) is the twenty-fourth book in the Oz series created by L. Frank Baum and his successors, and the tenth written by Ruth Plumly Thompson.
 It was illustrated by John R. Neill.
+The novel was followed by Pirates in Oz (1931).

 Plot

 Sir Hokus of Pokes grows tired of the Emerald City, and he and the Comfortable Camel set out for some adventure.
 Sir Hokes wants to rescue a damsel in distress, or at least find a monster to fight.
 Sir Hokus visits Marshland and befriends Ploppa, a giant mud turtle.
 Ploppa would like to accompany Sir Hokus on his adventures, but cannot leave the swamp.
 Sir Hokus is joined by the Comfortable Camel.

 Meanwhile, a boy named Speedy blasts his way to Oz in a homemade rocket ship, where he finds himself in the underground kingdom of Subterranea.
 At his touch, a golden statue of a beautiful girl comes to life.
 She is called Marygolden, and she accompanies Speedy on his further adventures.
 Sir Hokes and Speedy join forces and, using the power of a bag of magic dates, they counter the magic of the evil Sultan of Samandra and restore the Corumbian Kingdom, which the Sultan had conquered and enchanted.
 Sir Hokus learns his true identity: he is actually the young and handsome Yellow Knight of Corumbia, transformed into old, absent-minded Sir Hokus by the Sultan's magic.
-Using the power of the magic dates, Sir Hokus regains his youthful form and vacates the Emerald City to rule as Prince of Corumbia.
+Using the power of the magic dates, Sir Hokus regains his youthful form and vacates the Emerald City to rule as Prince of Corumbia, with Marygolden becoming his Princess.